 ▲Camera mounted on the flux tower at Wytham

 ▲Winter and Summer images of the tree canopy from the flux tower camera

 Alice Holt is a research forest in Hampshire.
 Forest Research have installed 180° field of view ‘fish eye’ cameras mounted on a flux tower, two viewing the canopy and one facing upwards.
 Digital images captured every 30 minutes from these cameras over a two year period were analysed and compared with eddy covariance measurements of CO2, H2O and energy fluxes.
 The RGB ‘Hue’ parameter was found to correlate closely with actual photosynthetic rate, demonstrating the potential of very simple imagery to inform on changes in this fundamental ecosystem function.

 Moor House is a moorland site in the North Pennines.
-CEH have been collecting daily images of dominant vegetation types since 2010 from fixed cameras.
+UKCEH have been collecting daily images of dominant vegetation types since 2010 from fixed cameras.
 Digital image analysis used to infer variation in greenness and flowering patterns is now being complemented by NDVI (Normalised Difference Vegetation Index) sensors.
-Separately, images from a series of drone flights during 2015 are being used to characterise the spatial distribution of broad habitats at sub-metre resolution.
+Separately, images from a series of drone flights during 2015 were used to characterise the spatial distribution of broad habitats at sub-metre resolution.
 This approach should assist land managers in assessing the changing ecological quality of their sites.

 ▲Seasonal change in greenness of a Moor House meadow plot determined from digital images [Image ©UKCEH]

 ▲Moor House habitat map derived from sub-metre resolution drone imagery [Image ©UKCEH]